How to Register a Limited Partnership in Ontario

 So, what makes an Ontario LP popular with investors?

-In Ontario, Limited Partnerships are most popular by out-of-province and foreign investors who are looking to invest their capital.
-Since Ontario has no residency requirements for members of a limited partnership, this structure is very appealing to this group of non-Canadian residents.
+In Ontario, Limited Partnerships are a very popular business structure for out-of-province and foreign investors who are looking to invest their capital.
+Since Ontario has no residency requirements for members of a limited partnership, this business structure is very appealing to this group of non-Canadian residents.

 Some of the benefits derived from foreign and local involvement in Ontario’s limited partnership company formations include: